IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 ## Debugging

-If we type something into the input, we can see that `FUN_140005820` is checking input.
+If we type something into the input, we can see that `FUN_140005820` is checking the input.
 Not bad so far.

 ![speakeasy-1](/uploads/2021-08-03/speakeasy-1.png)

-And after running `FUN_140001630`, we see that the flag is checked as incorrect.
-Looks like we can ignore whatever magic is happening in `thunk_FUN_14012b29a`.
+After running `FUN_140001630`, we see that the flag is checked as incorrect.
+It looks like we can ignore whatever magic is happening in `thunk_FUN_14012b29a`.

 ![speakeasy-2](/uploads/2021-08-03/speakeasy-2.png)

-Here's the `checkInp` function.
+Here's the `checkInp` function:

 ```c
 void checkInp(char* inp) {